Evolving Schools

 Schools as Field Sites Part of our Community Science Lab model involves the active development of conceptualizing schools as field sites for community-based cultural evolution.

-Rapid Ethnographic Assessment (REA) is a framework for developing rapid, reliable, and valuable assessments of school or community culture.
+Rapid Assessment is a methodology for conducting rapid, reliable, and valuable assessments of school or community culture.

 Community Science Lab

-Community Science Lab Our Community Science Lab model engages school students in applied projects that seek to understand and influence the cooperation dynamics relevant to
+Community Science Lab Our Community Science Lab model engages school students in applied projects that seek to understand and improve elements of school culture and